1. Blog

 Source: “Woodlawn MNR Station and Webster Avenue Bus Stop” by Dan TD via Wikimedia Commons.

 Also referred to as “Woodlawn Heights” and sometimes “Little Ireland,” Woodlawn is a sliver of a neighborhood bordered to the east by the Bronx River, the northwest by the Van Cortlandt Park, and south by the Woodlawn Cemetery.
-Because of its position in relation to the Bronx River, many will say Woodlawn is technically part of the West Bronx, but given that it’s removed from all other West Bronx neighborhoods due to the park and cemetery, others argue it’s part of the East Bronx.
-While that dispute may never be settled, it is a beautiful place with lots of recreational activities.
-Residents report that it’s a clean and friendly place where people in every stage of life come together to enjoy the outdoors and dining.
-The primary downside to life in Woodlawn, however, is that it is somewhat removed from the subway system, so busses or sturdy legs are necessary for commuters.
+Because of its position in relation to the Bronx River, many will say Woodlawn is technically part of the West Bronx.
+Still, given that it’s removed from all other West Bronx neighborhoods due to the park and cemetery, others argue it’s part of the East Bronx.

 map of New York City